 Please read the information applicable to specific states.
-This information will apply to investors who are residents of one of those states.
+This information will apply to investors located in one of those states.

-FOR RESIDENTS OF CALIFORNIA, OHIO, OREGON, AND WASHINGTON ONLY:
+FOR INVESTORS IN CALIFORNIA, OHIO, OREGON, AND WASHINGTON ONLY:

-Automatic reinvestment at maturity (as discussed in the "Description of the Notes" section beginning on page 32) will not be offered to California, Ohio, Oregon, or Washington investors.
+Automatic reinvestment at maturity (as discussed in the "Description of the Notes" section beginning on page 31) will not be offered to California, Ohio, Oregon, or Washington investors.
 Instead, we will require positive affirmation from investors in those states at or prior to the maturity of the investment in order to reinvest their Note, and in the absence of such positive affirmation, the Note will be redeemed and the principal of the Note, together with any interest payable, will be returned to the investor.